 Honoring the NASW Code of Ethics of the social work profession;

-Avoiding behavior that suggests potential harm to clients, colleagues, or themselves.
+Avoiding behavior that suggests potential or direct harm to others or self.

 Please refer to the BSW Student Handbook for more complete information regarding these standards.